Kobach ties immigrant caravan to Kansas policies in debate

 TOPEKA, Kan.
-(AP) — Kansas Republican governor candidate Kris Kobach is linking what he views as lax state policies on immigration with a caravan of thousands of migrants moving through Mexico.
+(AP) — Republican Kris Kobach raised a migrant caravan moving through Mexico as an issue in his campaign for Kansas governor, suggesting that lax state immigration policies are helping to lure them north.

-Kobach said during a debate Thursday night in the southwest Kansas town of Garden City that immigrants come to the U.S. illegally because states like Kansas hand out “goodies” in the form of services.
+Kobach, the Kansas secretary of state, is a strong ally of President Donald Trump and has made enacting state policies against illegal immigration a cornerstone of his campaign for governor.
+He’s had a national profile on the issue for at least a decade and advised Trump’s campaign in 2016 and the White House since.

-Kobach is the Kansas secretary of state but has a national profile for advocating tough immigration policies.
-He is an ally of President Donald Trump and has advised Trump on homeland security issues.
+During a debate Thursday night in the southwest Kansas town of Garden City, Kobach repeated a disputed claim that Kansas provides $377 million a year in welfare benefits and other services to immigrants living in the state illegally.

-He contends Kansas should pursue policies that discourage immigrants from living in the U.S illegally.
-But Democratic nominee Laura Kelly and independent candidate Greg Orman contend Kobach’s approach would hurt the state’s economy, particularly western Kansas.
+“And policies like that are why we have a caravan marching north to come to the United States, because we give out the goodies as soon as you come across the border,” Kobach said.

 Most Read Nation & World Stories